Masquerade (1965 film): Plot

 Fraiser and Sophie are kept in a circus cage, where they make out some more, while Dunwoody negotiates.
 When he is shown the prince he moves to kill him, but the knife throwing man tries to stop him and is killed.
 Drexel then arrives and stops Dunwoody.

 Drexel then flees with the prince telling the circus people to take care of Frazer.
 Instead of killing him they let him go saying they should never have gotten involved.
-Fraser wants to go after the prince and asks Sophie if she's coming.
+Fraser wants to go after the prince and asks Sophie if she is coming.
 She says no because she is actually married to the big guy.
 Frazer leaves with no hard feelings, but before he does Sophie and him share one final kiss.

 Dunwoody and Fraser arrive as Drexel tries to cross a dam construction site with the prince, who says he knows Drexel is the real kidnapper.
 In the ensuing shoot-out, Dunwoody is killed and, after a bridge collapses, Frazer saves the lives of both the prince and Drexel.
 Despite this, Drexel again tries to kill Frazer, but before he can, the police and Benson arrive.

 Back in the Sir Robert's office, the group celebrate a job well done.
-Benson says it was obvious that Dunwoody was the mastermind behind the double kidnapping, while Drexel celebrates his new job with the oil company, for which he smugly says they’re paying him an embarrassing amount.
+Benson says it was obvious that Dunwoody was the mastermind behind the double kidnapping, while Drexel celebrates his new job with the oil company, for which he smugly says they are paying him an embarrassing amount.
 Sir Robert says he is glad that the prince let go of his ridiculous idea that Drexel was involved.
 Frazer is simply happy to have his £500.
-However when it’s handed to him, Sir Robert happily informs him that they took care of some problems he was having with the American IRS, and therefore is only paid £11 for his adventure.
+However, when it is handed to him, Sir Robert happily informs him that they took care of some problems he was having with the American IRS, and therefore is only paid £11 for his adventure.